lilyosah/tech-knowledgebase/Software-Engineering/Networks.md

 	- 2xx, 3xx (resource moved), 4xx (access problem), 5xx (server error)
 - Response headers
 - Response body
+e

-### Represential State Transfer (REST)
+### Representational State Transfer (REST)
-: Conventions to indicate how URIs are constructed or how tasks should occur
+: Conventions to indicate how URIs are constructed or how tasks should occur.
+Self-contained requests specify what resources to operate on and what to do with it
-- PUT and POST calls send the request in the body
+- 📝 Roy Fielding's PhD thesis
+- Resource may be existing content or a request to modify something
+- All state affecting the resource is explicit
+- Common operations are ==CRUDI:== Create Read Update Delete Index, maps to operations
+	- **Create** - POST
+		- Ex: /books
+	- **Read** - GET
+		- Ex: /books/:id
+	- **Update** - PUT or PATCH
+		- Ex: /books/:id
+	- **Delete** - DELETE
+		- Ex: /books/:id
+	- **Index** - GET: Get listing of ALL books
+		- Ex: /books

 ## Other things: